-Update the selected candidates to the specified status.
+- Update the selected candidates to the specified status.
 Not valid with the -d option.
 Using -u p updates candidates to a status of pending.
 Using -u q updates candidates to a status of queued.
 Using -u i updates candidates to a status of in progress.
 Using -u r updates candidates to a status of retrieve wait.
+Using -u r updates candidates to a status of completed.
 Using -u c updates candidates to a status of completed.

-Using -u e updates candidates to a status of error.

--v Verify that candidates exist in the StorNext file system.
+Using -u e updates candidates to a status of error. - -v Verify that candidates exist in the StorNext file system.
 Note that this command issues the stat(2) system call and can have a performance impact on the file system.